Joyful invitation to faith

 did you jump like rams

-and you hills, skip like lambs?
+and you, hills, skip like lambs?

-before YHWH!
+7 Tremble, Earth, before YHWH!

 Tremble before the God of Jacob!

-8 He turned solid rock
+8 He turned solid rock into a pool of water

-hard stone into a gushing spring.
+stubborn stone into a gushing spring.

 Returning from exile, the Jews were suppressed by their pagan overlords.
 This made praising YHWH an act of defiance.
 This psalm uses the Exodus, Israel’s signature story, to exalt YHWH.
 And it does so with playful pugnacity, by ridiculing the river, sea, and mountains and then calling the whole earth to submit to the omnipotent God who cares for his people.